Valladolid

 The city is located roughly in the centre of the northern half of the Iberian Peninsula's Meseta Central, at the confluence of the Pisuerga and Esgueva rivers 15 km before they join the Duero, surrounded by winegrowing areas.
 The area was settled in pre-Roman times by the Celtic Vaccaei people, and then by Romans themselves.
 The settlement was purportedly founded after 1072, growing in prominence within the context of the Crown of Castile, being endowed with fairs and different institutions such as a collegiate church, University (1241), Royal Court and Chancellery and a royal mint.

 Valladolid was the location of Europe's first moral debate on the treatment of indigenous people and is the city in which Christopher Columbus died.
 It was briefly the capital of Habsburg Spain between 1601 and 1606.
 The city then declined until the arrival of the railway in the 19th century, and with its industrialisation into the 20th century.

 The old town is made up of a variety of historic houses, palaces, churches, plazas, avenues and parks, and includes the National Museum of Sculpture as well as the houses of Zorrilla and Cervantes which are open as museums.
+Notably, the city's Plaza Mayor was the first of its kind in Spain, dating back to the thirteenth century.
+It was eventually used as a model for similar plazas such as Plaza Mayor in Madrid.

-Among the events that are held each year in the city are the famous Holy Week, the Festival of Theatre and Street Arts (TAC), and the Valladolid International Film Festival (Seminci).
+Among the events that are held each year in the city are the famous Holy Week, the World Jigsaw Puzzle Championships, and the Valladolid International Film Festival (Seminci).
 In 2019, Valladolid was recognised as a City of Film as part of UNESCO's Creative Cities Network.
 Together with another 15 surrounding municipalities, it belongs to an urban community of around 404,000 inhabitants.

-Etymology
+Name

 There is no direct evidence for the origin of the modern name of Valladolid.

 It is mentioned as Valledolit in the Primera Crónica General; earlier documented variants include Valledolidi, Valleolide (1092) and Valleolit, Valleoleti, Valleoliti (1095).